 It's April and spring has arrived.
-It is the month of planting season and farmers are busy preparing their fields to plant varieties of new crops.
+It is the month of planting and farmers are busy preparing their fields to plant varieties of new crops.
 For Lakadong turmeric farmers the story is no different.

 Lakadong turmeric is special.
 There is none like it in the whole world.
 True, the powder’s colour may be a little dull, not bright yellow you often see in turmeric, but it has the highest curcumin content averaging 7.5% to 12%.